Burnet + HIV

 - Broadly neutralising anti-HIV antibodies and Fc Receptor function

-Defining the optimal properties of anti-HIV antibodies for the development of vaccines and for the engineering of antibodies for passive protection of pregnant women and infants, which has broad implications for other viral vaccines.
+Defining the properties of anti-HIV antibodies for vaccine development and protection of pregnant women.

 - Characterisation of drug resistance mutations in the HIV reverse transcriptase